dfjdejulio/Runner/EXTENDED_README.md

 I get the sense that things have settled down a bit.
 We've got easy-to-use garbage collection.
 We've got exception handling.
 We've got a notification bus.
 We've got "automatic boxing and unboxing".
-We've got pretty some pretty good language bridges.
+We've got some pretty good language bridges.
 We've got a vibrant open source community, sharing useful frameworks.
 The glue between the parts of the program you write by hand and the parts you build on an etch-a-sketch seems to be getting simpler